OpenRA/OpenRA/README.md

 * You can immediately set up a [Dedicated](https://github.com/OpenRA/OpenRA/wiki/Dedicated) Game Server.

 ## License
-Copyright 2007-2022 The OpenRA Developers (see [AUTHORS](https://github.com/OpenRA/OpenRA/blob/bleed/AUTHORS)) This file is part of OpenRA, which is free software.
+Copyright (c) OpenRA Developers and Contributors
+This file is part of OpenRA, which is free software.
 It is made available to you under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of